ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 > **Important:** enable only one Camera Fix option and keep the other one
 > disabled.
 Never enable both simultaneously.
 Keep `vsync = true` and
 > `apply_patches = true`, and use the matching `framerate_limit` value.

+### Xenia Manager

+Xenia Manager currently has an issue when importing this patch as a local
+patch: it may create an empty extensionless file, causing the patch entries to appear in the interface without being applied in-game.

+To install it through Xenia Manager:

+1. Download Kameo's official patch through Xenia Manager.
+2. Locate the generated `4D5307D2 - Kameo.patch.toml` file in Xenia Canary's
+   `patches` folder.
+3. Replace the contents of that file with the contents of this repository's patch file.
+Keep the filename exactly as `4D5307D2 - Kameo.patch.toml`, since this is the shortened filename expected by Xenia Manager.
+4. Enable either `60 FPS + Camera Fix` or `100 FPS + Camera Fix`, but never
+   enable both options at the same time.

 ## 60 FPS configuration